Each KPI and Priority should have clearly defined success criteria. What is success? What is failure? Discuss, debate and agree as a team.

 5. Red Yellow Green success criteria should describe and drive results.

 Consider this example: the Priority is "Complete 2 marketing webinars."
 Instead of saying Green is “2 webinars completed,” base it on results.
 Green is “100 leads generated.”
 Simply completing the webinars won't drive sales.
 Completing a webinar that nets 100 leads will impact results.

 6. Frame RYG criteria within the quarter time frame.

 Even if a priority will take longer than a quarter, define success and failure in terms of a 13 week race.
 How far do you need to get by the end of this quarter?
 Performance reporting should be based on your progress during the set time frame.

 7. Make sure Green makes sense.

 Consider all the steps needed, or sales needed, to achieve Green on a Priority or KPI.
-Is your Green goal realistic?
-Can it be done in the time frame you've defined?
+Is your green goal realistic?
+Can it be done in the period you've defined?
 Setting unrealistic goals will kill morale and execution.

 8. Is the team aligned on RYG success criteria?

 RYG criteria should be set as a team during your planning session.
 There should be no surprises, and everyone should have input and agree on the criteria.
 You don't want to find out in your Week 8 Weekly Meeting that you and your VP of Sales weren't on the same page on an expectation.
 RYG business examples will help you set the correct Red, Yellow, Green SMART success criteria.

 Looking for some additional OKR examples to help get you started?